Tembrel/panduri/README.md

-centuries and for the most part has not been written down until recently, and then only through awkward and misleading mapping to Western musical notation that treats the ancient system essentially as a detuning of the Western whole tone scale.
+centuries and for the most part has not been written down until recently, and then only through awkward and misleading mapping to Western musical notation that treats the ancient system essentially as a detuning of a Western scale.

 Gelzer has been working on an approach to notating Georgian music that is free of such bias but close enough to